ifnesi/cp-genai-demo/README.md

   "PHONE_NUMBER": "+1-202-555-0131"
 }
 ```
-7. Upon consuming that topic it will get the FIRST_NAME, LAST_NAME and COMPANY to get from LinkedIn the profile URL.
+7. Upon consuming that topic it will read the FIRST_NAME, LAST_NAME and COMPANY to retrieve from LinkedIn the profile URL.
 For that it will use OpenAI and ProxyCurl.
 The following is the prompt submitted to OpenAI's LLM:
 ```
 Given the name '<FIRST_NAME LAST_NAME COMPANY>' get the link to their Linkedin profile.
 Your answer should only contain the URL
 ```